How the linker resolves references

 Scan each of the libraries to load the required members:

 For each currently unsatisfied non-weak reference, search sequentially through the list of libraries for a matching definition.
-The first definition found is marked for stage b.
+The first definition found is marked for processing in step 1.b.

-Load the library members marked in stage a.
+- Load the library members marked in step 1.a.
 As each member is loaded it might satisfy some unresolved references, possibly including weak ones.
 Loading a library member might also create new unresolved weak and non-weak references.